 Seogwipo technically covers the whole southern half of Jeju including the famous Seongsan Ilchulbong sunrise peak in the east, but this guide covers sights between Sanbangsan in the southwest to Seogwipo City in the centre of the South Coast.
 I’ll also include Naver map links and transport tips to help you plan your trip.

-I arrived in Seogwipo in the afternoon and spent my 1st day seeing Cheonjiyeon Waterfall, Jeongbang Waterfall and grabbing food at Seogwipo Maeil Olle Market in the evening.
+When I visited, I arrived in Seogwipo in the afternoon and spent my 1st day seeing Cheonjiyeon Waterfall, Jeongbang Waterfall and grabbing food at Seogwipo Maeil Olle Market in the evening.
 The 2nd day was an intensive journey from Seogwipo City all the way to Sanbangsan in the far southwest corner before taking a long, long bus ride back to Seogwipo City.

 Seogwipo City 서귀포시